TritonSE/linters/README.md

    > Ideally, instead of `(eslint ... || true) && prettier ...`, we would use `eslint ... ; prettier ...`.
 However, there are some issues with using the semicolon as a command separator in Git Bash on Windows.
 See [this article](https://medium.com/@chillypenguin/running-node-npm-scripts-sequentially-on-windows-8737dc24da1f) for more details.

    > At a later step in the setup, we'll change `npm run check-git-hooks` to actually check that Git hooks are installed.
 This will enforce that every developer has Git hooks installed (at least, every developer that tries to use one of the linting commands).
-We can't check for Git hooks in `prepare` because `prepare` also runs in production environments, and those might not have Git installed.
+   >
+   > Running `npm install` or `npm run prepare` doesn't actually guarantee that the hooks are installed, because Husky will skip hook installation if Git is not available on the command line (e.g. for GitHub Desktop users).
+But these commands also need to run in production environments, which might not have Git installed, so we can't do the hook check there.
+Thus, we only do the hook check as part of the linting commands, which should never be run in production.

 1. Try it out: